-The desk clerk also needs to know which rooms are ready for occupancy; this can be determined by activating the room status option of the PMS (Figure 7-12).
-This option is similar to the room inventory option but does not include rates and has a column on sta-
+The desk clerk also needs to know which rooms are ready for occupancy, which can be determined by activating the room status option of the PMS (Figure 7-12).
+This option

-FIGURE 7-9 The group registration option keeps track of members of a group.
+Figure 7-9.
+The group registration option keeps track of members of a group.